1024mb-Wits/moodle_plugin/README.md

 A lecturer and a student should be able to construct and edit an AVL tree using the HTML widget provided by the plugin.
 The actions they can perform include:

-* adding nodes to the canvas
+* adding nodes to the canvas.
-* adding edges between nodes on the canvas
+* adding edges between nodes on the canvas.
-* dragging nodes across the canvas
+* dragging nodes across the canvas.
-* deleting nodes and edges from the canvas
+* deleting nodes and edges from the canvas.
-* editing the value of nodes on the canvas
+* editing the value of nodes on the canvas.
-* adding the heights of each node to the canvas
+* adding the heights of each node to the canvas.

 In later sprints, the plugin will be upgraded to automatically mark any answers submitted by the student.